kriszyp/xstyle/README.md

 * `valueOf()` - This will return the current value of the definition.
 This may be a plain primitive value or objects.
 However, there are several important types that can be returned as well:
 	* The value may be a promise, if the data is not available yet.
 	* The value may be a contextual object.
-See below for more information on contextual objects.
+See the contextualized object section above for more information on contextual objects.
 * `depend(definition)` - This is a method that may be called to add a dependency on this definition.
 If you would like to be notified of any data changes, you can add an object with an `invalidate()` method to be notified if the argument is changed (and you can call `valueOf()` to get the latest value),
 * `invalidate()` - Called to invalidate this definition.
 Generally this should only be called by the `depend()` method.
 * `property(name)` - Called to retrieve a definition for a property of the value of this definition.
 * `put(value)` - Set a new value into the definition.
 Some definitions may not have a `put()` method, indicating that they are read-only.
 This may return a contextual object, if the definition needs to know the context of where the value is being set.

-### Contextual Object

-A definition's `valueOf()` or `put()` methods may return contextual objects.
-This indicates that their value is context-dependent, and they need to know each context it is being used to finish computing the value or setting the value.
-There are two cases of contextual objects:

-* The value may be an object with a `forRule(rule)` method.
-If this is the case, it indicates that the definition's value is dependent on the context of the rule, and this method must be called with a rule.
-* The value may be an object with a `forElement(element)` method.
-If this is the case, it indicates that the definition's value is dependent on the context of the DOM element, and this method must be called with that element.

 ## Pseudo Definitions